 To confirm spoofing, you should have the email copy with headers and see the IP address from which the email was sent.

 Getting your email address hijacked is more unfortunate than spoofing.
 Hijacking means the attacker gains authority over your account.
-They will be able to check your emails and send spam emails to your friends, family or colleagues.
-Worse still, you will get locked out from your account.
+They will be able to check your emails and send spam emails to your friends, family, or colleagues.
+Worse still, you will get locked out of your account.

 The good thing is you have a solution for hijacking.
 You should reset your password immediately whenever you find out that spam emails are being sent from your email address.
 You are sorted if you can change the password successfully.
 However, if in case the mail service does not accept the password, you are in trouble because the hijacker has reset your password and taken over your account.

-In case you are connected to the email account and are able to get emails, you can make an attempt to log in from another device or use the private mode of the browser.
-Type in your current password and when the login attempt fails, select the “Forgot password” or “Need help” option.
+In case you are connected to the email account and can get emails, you can attempt to log in from another device or use the private mode of the browser.
+Type in your current password and select the “Forgot password” or “Need help” option when the login attempt fails.
 You will receive a new password from the service that you should make sure to check before the hijacker does.

 If this too does not work, you should get in touch with the mail service and try to resolve the issue.
 Besides, if you have the same password for all your other accounts, you should reset them immediately.